 Visualization and customization capabilities

-Tableau stands out for its ultra-customizable visualizations.
-Its non-standard charts (waterfall, Pareto) adapt to specific needs.
-The library of specialized visuals on Tableau Exchange (over 11 million public creations) broadens your options.
-70% of advanced users choose Tableau for its 3D or stacked modeling capabilities.
-Its maximum flexibility attracts demanding data analysts.
+Tableau stands out for its highly customizable visualization options.
+Its unconventional chart types (such as waterfall and Pareto) are well-suited to specific analytical needs.
+The specialized visual library available through Tableau Exchange further expands the possibilities.
+Many advanced users choose Tableau for its 3D and stacked modeling capabilities.
+Its maximum flexibility makes it a top choice for demanding data analysts.

 Power BI and Tableau differ when it comes to creativity.
 Tableau allows more flexibility for rare formats (bump charts, waterfall charts).
-Power BI excels in simplicity: 80% of SMBs create reports in under 2 hours.
-Export options vary too: Power BI to Excel/.csv, Tableau to PDF/PPT.
+Export options vary too.
+Power BI to Excel/.csv, Tableau to PDF/PPT.
 Your choice between speed and precision!

 Community and user support